anoadragon453/busty/README.md

 pip install -r requirements.txt
 ```

+To install additional packages for speedup, install the `nextcord[speed]` package as well.

 ## Configure

 You'll need to create a Discord app, add a bot component, and copy the bot token.